 Solid AMBER A printed tag/label is waiting to be taken by the operator when the printer is in a Tag/Tear (^D97) or Peel-and-Dispense (^D98) mode.

-The printer is in the FLASH mode.
+The printer is in the Bootloader or updating the application stored in flash memory.